Lipid A and Bacterial Lipopolysaccharides

 Schematic representation of the cell wall of Gram-negative cell bacteria. © Jeff Dahl, CC BY-SA 4.0 via Wikimedia Commons

 The aqueous compartment between the inner and outer membranes is termed the periplasm and contains peptidoglycan molecules in a thin layer arranged parallel to the cell surface; this is an elastic heteropolymer of glycan strands interconnected by short peptide chains that protects bacterial cells from lysis by internal osmotic pressure and from external stress conditions.
 This layer is linked covalently to a proteolipid (such as Braun's lipoprotein) in the inner leaflet of the outer membrane, which also contains conventional glycerophospholipids, i.e., phosphatidylethanolamine, phosphatidylglycerol and cardiolipin.
 In the outer membranes, the exchange process between the bacterial cell and its environment is controlled through porins with size-exclusion properties.
-Both leaflets of the inner membrane contain mainly the conventional glycerophospholipids.
+Both leaflets of the inner membrane contain the common glycerophospholipids mainly.

-Cyanobacteria produce lipopolysaccharides with related structures, while other biologically relevant lipopolysaccharides include lipochito-oligosaccharides (Nod factors), which are produced by nitrogen-fixing rhizobia.
+Cyanobacteria produce lipopolysaccharides with related structures, while other relevant lipopolysaccharides include lipochito-oligosaccharides (Nod factors), which are produced by nitrogen-fixing rhizobia.
 Lipopolysaccharides are indispensable macromolecules for the growth and survival of Gram-negative bacteria, providing an effective permeability barrier at the environmental interface to cationic antimicrobial peptides and antibiotics used in clinical practice, while enhancing intracellular survival and contributing to the evasion of the immune defences by mimicry of host molecules.
 As they can act as toxins and stimulate strongly the innate immune system in eukaryotic host species, such lipopolysaccharides and their lipid A components are of great pharmacological interest.

 2. Structure and Occurrence of Lipid A and Lipopolysaccharides

 Early attempts to determine the structures of lipid A and lipopolysaccharides were greatly hindered by their amphipathic nature and their strong tendency to form aggregates by hydrophobic bonding or via cross-linking through ionic species, but improved extraction methods and the discovery that the lipid component could be cleaved from the rest of the molecule by mild acidic hydrolysis led to the unravelling of the detailed structures.
-Modern mass spectrometric methods matrix-assisted laser desorption/ionization (MALDI) and electrospray ionization together with NMR spectroscopy have been invaluable aids.
+The modern mass spectrometric methods matrix-assisted laser desorption/ionization (MALDI) and electrospray ionization together with NMR spectroscopy have been invaluable aids.

 Lipopolysaccharides derived from different groups of Gram-negative bacteria are now known have a common basic structure comprising two parts - a covalently bound lipid component, termed lipid A, and a hydrophilic hetero-polysaccharide.
 While the polysaccharide component interacts with the external environment, including the defences of the animal or plant host species, lipid A provides the anchor that secures the molecule in the bacterial outer membrane.
-It is always attached to two units of 3-deoxy-D-manno-oct-2-ulosonic acid (Kdo), which is considered to be a marker for lipopolysaccharides, and the complete entity is best described as Kdo2-lipid A. This was long thought to be the minimal lipopolysaccharide entity essential to sustain the growth of most Gram-negative bacteria, but viable mutants lacking Kdo and with the basic tetra-acyl form of lipid A, i.e., lacking the two secondary acyl groups (and termed 'lipid IVA'), have recently been produced that are still viable.
+It is always attached to two units of 3-deoxy-D-manno-oct-2-ulosonic acid (Kdo), which is considered to be a marker for lipopolysaccharides, and the complete entity is best described as Kdo2-lipid A. This was long thought to be the minimal lipopolysaccharide entity required to sustain the growth of most Gram-negative bacteria, but viable mutants lacking Kdo and with the basic tetra-acyl form of lipid A, i.e., lacking the two secondary acyl groups (and termed 'lipid IVA'), have recently been produced that are still viable.

 Structural formula of the basic lipopolysaccharide from E. coli

 In the lipid A illustrated from E. coli (106 lipid A residues in each cell), there are six fatty acids in total.
-The four hydroxy fatty acids are C14 in chain length, and the hydroxyl groups of the two (R)-3-hydroxy fatty acids of the distal GlcN-residue (GlcN II) and not those of the GlcN-residue at the reducing side (GlcN I), are acylated by non-hydroxy fatty acids (12:0 and 14:0).
+The four hydroxy fatty acids are C14 in chain length, and the hydroxyl groups of the two 3R-hydroxy fatty acids of the distal GlcN-residue (GlcN II) and not those of the GlcN-residue at the reducing side (GlcN I), are acylated by non-hydroxy fatty acids (12:0 and 14:0).
 Some molecular species contain an additional fatty acid attached to the amide-linked 3-hydroxy acid, and the phosphate group may be substituted with ethanolamine-phosphate (of GlcN I).

 There are exceptions to this type of fatty acid pattern, and bacterial species show variability in the chain-length and number of fatty acid residues (2 to 9), or with amino-sugars replacing phosphate residues or with methyl substituents.
 In the lipid A of Helicobacter pylori in comparison to that of E. coli, there are four rather than six fatty acids with a longer average chain-length (16 to 18).
 In Rhodobacter sphaeroides, the amide-linked fatty acid of the disaccharide backbone is 3‑oxo-tetradecanoate, while some species contain 2-hydroxy acids.
 Agrobacterium and Rhizobiaceae species, which are plant pathogens and symbionts, respectively, tend to have penta-acyl units with four C12 to C20 3‑hydroxy acids and one very-long-chain (ω-1)-hydroxy acid such as 27‑hydroxyoctacosanoic acid (sometimes with 3-hydroxy-butyric acid linked in turn) attached to one of the 3-hydroxyl groups.
-Some structural heterogeneity can arise from specific environmental pressures, and apparently minor modifications can alter the overall bioactivity of a lipopolysaccharide appreciably.
+Some structural heterogeneity can arise from environmental pressures, and apparently minor modifications can alter the overall bioactivity of a lipopolysaccharide appreciably.

 Basic Lipid A structure of Synechococcus CC911Bradyrhizobium species (slow-growing nodulating rhizobia) have at least one molecule of a hopanoid, carboxyl-bacteriohopanediol or its 2-methyl derivative, linked covalently to the (ω‑1)‑hydroxy group of a very-long-chain fatty acid (often C30), which spans the entire membrane to reinforce the stability and rigidity of the outer membrane especially and thereby facilitates the dual life cycle of the organisms, i.e., outside and inside the plant; they also have a 25‑hydroxy-C26 fatty acid that is not linked to the hopanoid.